 Cyber security awareness for employees is important because it protects a business’s data from theft and damage.
 This could be protecting confidential data such as sensitive information, personally identifiable information (PII), protected health information (PHI), intellectual property, personal information, or governmental and industry information systems.

-Hackers, cybercriminals and unauthorised users can gain access to a business’s network, data and systems via these methods:
+Hackers, cyber criminals, malicious actors and unauthorised users can gain access to a business’s network, data and systems via any of these 8 methods:

-8 best practices and tips for cyber security employee training
+8 best practices and tips for delivering effective cyber security employee training

 1. Invest in employee training with a security awareness programme